-Or, you can selectively publist assets to either Dynamic Media or AEM, mutually exclusive of each other, using Selective Publish at the folder level.
+Or, you can selectively publish assets to either Dynamic Media or Adobe Experience Manager, mutually exclusive of each other, using Selective Publish at the folder level.
 See Working with Selective Publish in Dynamic Media.

 In the Card View, a small globe icon appears directly below an asset’s name and to the left of the date and time to indicate that it is published.
 In the List View, a Published column indicates which assets are published or which are not.

-If an asset is already published, then you use AEM to move the asset to another folder, and re-publish from its new location, the original published asset location is still available, along with the newly re-published asset.
-The original published asset, however, is “lost” to AEM and cannot be unpublished.
+If an asset is already published, use Experience Manager to move the asset to another folder, and republish from its new location.
+The original published asset location is still available, along with the newly republished asset.
+The original published asset, however, is “lost” to Experience Manager and cannot be unpublished.
 Therefore, as a best practice, unpublish assets first before you move them to a different folder.

-If you intend to publish video assets immediately after encoding them, make sure encoding is completely done.
-When videos are still being encoded, the system lets you know that a video processing workflow is in progress.
-When video encoding is done, you should be able to preview the video renditions.
+If you intend to publish video assets immediately after encoding them, make sure that encoding is done.
+While videos are being encoded, the system lets you know that a video processing workflow is in progress.
+When video encoding is done, you can preview the video renditions.
 At that point, it is safe for you to publish the videos without incurring any publishing errors.

 See also Linking URLs to your Web Application.

 For detailed information on publishing a set or asset, see Publishing Assets.